jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ---

 ## Revision History
 - **2025-11-14** – Restored intake assist cleanup so TeleOp feeds only borrow the intake when it was manually OFF, letting the timer hand control back without latching it ON; documented the behavior in the intake/feed section above.
+Also added profile-specific autonomous AprilTag lock tolerances (`SharedRobotTuning.LOCK_TOLERANCE_DEG_P480`/`_P720`) so P480 vision can accept a slightly wider bearing window without freezing volleys, updated BaseAuto to honor the overrides automatically, and refreshed the vision/tunable docs with the new calibration details.
 - **2025-11-13** – Refreshed all autonomous header comments to document the new long-run, launch-line long-shot, and 30" safety routes (noting five-shot cadence, retreat/advance plans, and vision swaps) and added the new auto classes to the Project Layout tree for quick discovery.
 - **2025-11-12** – Captured the live intake state before StopAll engages so resuming with Start restores whichever intake mode was active, eliminating the need to re-toggle the motor after manual or timer-triggered stops; documented the behavior in the StopAll section for drive team clarity.
 - **2025-11-11** – Added the "X - Test - Camera Stream" diagnostic TeleOp that boots with live streaming enabled, limits control to drivetrain drive/strafe/twist plus AprilTag telemetry, and maps Gamepad 1 D-pad left/right to swap between the tuned 480p performance and 720p sighting profiles; documented the workflow and updated the project layout accordingly.